 Rainbow flag is the multi-coloured flag of the LGBT community.

-Ally is someone who conforms to the 5 foundational assumptions and who, at the same time, supports the LGBT community.
+Ally is someone who conforms to the five foundational assumptions and who, at the same time, supports the LGBT community.

-We’ve examined the theory of LGBT, but their community isn’t made up of cold concepts—it’s made up of people with their feelings and their dreams.
+We have examined the theory of LGBT, but their community isn’t made up of cold concepts—it’s made up of people, with their feelings and their dreams.
 People who suffer insults, discrimination, and, sometimes, unspeakable violence.

 Thanks for visiting the LGBT universe with me.

 A word about labels.
 LGBT labels are still evolving and are tricky to define.
 To come up with my definitions, I’ve read the discussions in the countless subreddits dedicated to LGBT subcommunities.
 I’ve tried to keep the definitions narrow so that their meanings don’t overlap.

 The definitions in this article are not canonical—in fact, many people would disagree with them.
 You can, however, use these definitions as a starting point, just keep refining them as you get to know the LGBT community better.